MeGysssTaa/ReflexIssueTracker/CONTRIBUTING.md

 As additional info, you can specify other relevant things which you believe can help us dealing with your issue faster.
-For example, mouse sensetivity, your activity/free hours when you can cooperate with us, etc.
+For example, mouse sensitivity, your activity/free hours when you can cooperate with us, etc.

 ![sc003](https://pp.userapi.com/c840537/v840537845/299b5/40RJYbp4-PY.jpg)